 Day 21- Hatch Day!

 Have you ever experienced the wonder of the subtle movement of a chicken egg about to hatch?
-The Peck-Peck Pecking noises that result in first a line and then a chip in the shell.
-Have you held your breath as the beak pops through the shell and after many minutes of hard work by the little peeper it finally breaks through and lays in the incubator wet and exhausted from its ordeal?
+The pecking noises that result in first a pip and then a break in the shell.

 Get ready you’re about to experience it all!
 Hatching chicks is fun, exciting, and educational.
 You’ll get to experience raising chicks from before day one with this process!